Feyerabend/cc/ch07/sec7.6/README.md

 of their concerns into different layers of abstraction.

-The value that remains is not the pattern itself, but the awareness that such pressures exist at all—and that they can be solved in multiple ways depending on the expressive power of the language being used.
+The value that remains is not the pattern itself, but the awareness that such pressures exist at all--and that they can be solved in multiple ways depending on the expressive power of the language being used.

 In that sense, the legacy of design patterns is not architectural rigidity,